larpo1/lavanda-website/src/pages/blog/2019-11-01-lavanda-launches-the-professional-host-alliance.md

 tags:
   - ''
 ---
-Today Lavanda is launching the **Professional Host Alliance**, a global initiative that recognises short-term rental operators and property managers as key stakeholders in alternative accommodation ecosystem - and critically an audience that is both platform-agnostic and independent of the major OTAs.
+Lavanda has launched the **Professional Host Alliance**, a global initiative that recognises short-term rental operators and property managers as key stakeholders in the alternative accommodation ecosystem - and critically an audience that is both platform-agnostic and independent of the major OTAs.

 ## What is the Professional Host Alliance?

-The Professional Host Alliance is a global community of short-term rental operators and property managers in pursuit of a common mission:
+The Professional Host Alliance is a global community of like-minded short-term rental operators and property managers in pursuit of a common mission:

 * To continuously improve the experience for guests and hosts within the alternative accommodation sector.
 * To support this, we believe there is a need to professionalise and standardise the alternative accommodation sector.